Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 title 			= "Business Presentation Revolution - The Book" description		= "Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
-It’s time to join the Business Presentation Revolution." showrefs		= false hidepagelist		= true urlredirect		= "" url 				= "/business-presentation-revolution/book/" ni				= true
+It’s time to join the Business Presentation Revolution." showrefs		= false hidepagelist	= true urlredirect		= "" url 			= "/business-presentation-revolution/book/"
 +++

 ## Business Presentation Revolution – The Book